opendxl/opendxl-databus-client-java/docs/Transactions-producer-consumer-example.rst

 | Fully non-blocking usage can make use of the callback parameter to
   provide a callback that will be invoked when the request is complete.

+When all messages are sent the ``commitTransaction()`` method is called.
+This commits the ongoing transaction and will flush any unsent records before actually committing the transaction.

 After send method executes the ``justWait()`` method is called to wait and produce a new record. ``PRODUCER_TIME_CADENCE_MS`` is the time in ms that the producer waits to send a new message.